Make your own Halloween pumpkins with a simple potato stamping jack-o-lanterns activity for kids!

 Is there anything you can’t do with a potato?
 I mean you can bake it, fry it, and mash it – that in itself is pretty impressive.

-Like a Jack-O’-Lantern!
+Like a jack-o-lantern!

 I have learned to simply embrace the excitement of my little ones when it comes to the holidays.
 So we start crafting and decorating early.

 Truth be told, I love it too.

-I’m hoping this lasts throughout her teenage years … though I haven’t heard that sweet pumpkin crafting is one of the things I can look forward to in the years ahead.
+I’m hoping this lasts throughout her teenage years.
+Though I haven’t heard that sweet pumpkin crafting is one of the things I can look forward to in the years ahead.